Witness-Patchelly Kambale Musonia: Career

 Witness-Patchelly Kambale Musonia began working as a local communications officer and host for Radio Communautaire de Lubero Sud in the Congo's North Kivu province in 2008.
 He worked in an office at Congo Chine Télécoms in Kirumba.

 As part of his job, Musonia hosted a live broadcast radio program called “Wake Up Kirumba”.
 On the program he would often discuss political issues with civil society leaders and take calls and questions from local listeners.

 Personal life

-Amidst the fighting and struggle taking place in eastern Congo, there are many heroes whose names do not reach the ears of the Western civilization.
-Among some of the bravest are those who write the news and report the radio dispatches, such as Witness-Patchelly Kambale Musonia.
-Congolese journalists such as Musonia possess both moral and physical courage to be able to report on the atrocities taking place in their country.

 Musonia, 29, is survived by a wife and 7-month-old child.
 Details of his burial are unclear.